bagder/http3-explained/en/quic-streams.md

 ## Sending and Receiving Data

-Endpoints uses streams to send and receive data.
+Endpoints use streams to send and receive data.
 That is after all their ultimate purpose.
 Streams are an ordered byte-stream abstraction.
 Separate streams are however not necessarily delivered in the original order.